cdklabs/cdk-atmosphere-service/docs/design.md

 Registration is a manual process that involves:

 1. Creating an AWS account.
-2. Creating an Admin Role that the service can assume to offer temporary credentials.
+2. Creating an Admin Role that that:
+    * Allows the service itself to assume it for performing cleanup.
+    * Allows the allow-listed roles to assume it for executing tests.
 3. Manually provisioning any desired resources in the account.
 4. Manually pushing a configuration update to the service codebase.
 5. Deploying the service.